canvas-medical/documentation/collections/_api/careteam.md

             description: Search for a specific patient's care team in the format `Patient/a39cafb9d1b445be95a2e2548e12a787`.
             type: string
           - name: status
-            description: Search for care team memberships of a patient by a specific status.
+            description: Search for care team participants of a patient by a specific status.
 If a status is not specified to search by, note the `id` in the response batch will end in `.status` for all care teams that are not active statuses.
             type: string
             search_options:
                 - value: proposed